 - Increase the provision on the after school tuition timetable for year 7s

-- Implementation of Literacy across the Curriculum Policy
+- Continued development of Literacy across the Curriculum Policy

 - Utilise our Home School Link Workers to develop parent partnerships

 - Subsidised residential and after school club places

 - Dedicated reading time on the school timetable

 - Continue to utilise our K5 young leaders to provide role models for Year 7 students.

 The chart above highlights the impact of the year 7 catch up funding, with a higher proportion of students making at least minimum progress in English, Maths and Science in year 7 compared to the other KS3 year groups.

 68% of students in year 7 are making more than expected progress in all 3 core subjects.

 To download this page as a pdf, please click HERE.